tobylzm/Prediction-Model-for-Rating-of-Recipes/README.md

 ## Final Model

-I added three new features n_ingredients and count vecterizer. n_steps and n_ingredients features represents the complexity of the recipes, so it could have affected cooker expreience, thus affected their rating
+I added three new features n_ingredients,n_steps and tags. n_steps and n_ingredients features represents the complexity of the recipes, so it could have affected cooker expreience, thus affected their rating
 I deal with the tags feature using count vectorizer.
 Too much features would slow down the model and take too long to predict.
-So I use max features=20 to limit the features amount.
+So I use max features=10 to limit the features amount.
 The tags build some first impression on the cooker.
-So it may affect their rating for the over all recipes
+So it may affect their rating for the over all recipes.

 I still choose K Nearest Neighbours, since it is not bad when implementing the baseline model Then I use GridSearchCV, with cross validation of 5.
 After searching, I found the best parameter is .I use that parameter to implement